grnydawn/miles-credit/docs/source/installation.rst

 Installation and Example Training
 ===================================

-This section provides instructions for downloading, configuring, and running the ML research platform on the Frontier system at Oak Ridge National Laboratory.
+This section provides instructions for downloading, configuring, and running the ML research platform on **the Frontier system at Oak Ridge National Laboratory**.

 STEP 1: Downloading the ML Research Platform
 ---------------------------------------------